-2017 2018
+2018 2019

-EPS Growth 7.3% 8.5%
+EPS Growth 8.5% 10.1%

-Underwriting Income Growth 4.5% 8.1%
+Underwriting Income Growth 8.1% 6.1%

-NOI ROE 14.4% 14.6%
+NOI ROE 14.6% 14.5%

-Corporate Performance Percentage 145% 128%
+Corporate Performance Percentage 128% 120%

-Consistent with our pay for performance philosophy, annual bonus and long-term incentive (LTI) awards made by the Compensation Committee or recommended to the independent members of the Board (in the case of the Co-CEOs) in 2019 reflected Company performance during 2018.
-Annual bonuses and LTI awards granted in 2019, as compared to the prior year, for the Co-CEOs and other named executives listed in the compensation tables in this Proxy Statement are shown below.
+Consistent with our pay for performance philosophy, annual bonus and long-term incentive (LTI) awards made by the Compensation Committee (for the NEOs other than the Co-CEOs) or recommended to the independent members of the Board (for the Co-CEOs) in 2020 reflected Company performance during 2019.
+The annual bonuses for 2019 were lower than those for 2018 due to a marginally reduced corporate performance percentage, as shown in the chart above.
+The LTI awards were also lower, in part due to the smaller number of outstanding shares available for grants.
+Annual bonuses and LTI awards granted in 2020, as compared to the prior year, for the Co-CEOs and other NEOs listed in the compensation tables in this Proxy Statement are shown below.